agentm/project-m36/docs/introduction_to_projectm36.markdown

 # Introduction to Project:M36

 ## What is Project:M36?
 Project:M36 is a relational-algebra-based database management system.
-It can be used a production-level database backend or for learning more about the relational algebra.
+It can be used as a production-level database backend or for learning more about the relational algebra.

 The principled mathematical approach to Project:M36's design sets it apart from competing DBMSs.
 Specifically, Project:M36 adheres strongly to the mathematics of the relational algebra and makes no compromises nor apologies in doing so.
 To that end, Project:M36 is implemented in the programming language "Haskell" which is itself based on the lambda calculus.